Spa Pool Filtration: Ensuring Clear and Safe Water

 Maintaining Your Spa Pool Filter

-- Regular Backwashing (Sand Filters): Backwash sand filters regularly to remove the accumulated debris.
-Follow manufacturer’s instructions for the correct procedure [43, 45, 46].
-Backwash before the pressure rises above the normal operating pressure by 0.35 bar [19].
+Sand filters need regular backwashing to eliminate accumulated debris.
+Follow the instructions provided by the manufacturer to execute the correct backwashing method [43, 45, 46].
+Backwash the filter system before the pressure reaches 0.35 bar above normal operating pressure [19].

 The Importance of a Well-Maintained Filter